hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > This means services can be bounced only if they need to be restarted.
 > Handlers can be used for things other than service restarts,
 > but service restarts are the most common usage.
+> These `notify` actions are triggered at the end of each block of tasks in a play,
+> and will only be triggered once even if notified by multiple different tasks.

 ### Modules